Cavity-assisted energy relaxation for quantum many-body simulations: Introduction

 In this paper, we introduce a cavity-assisted energy relaxation mechanism that directly cools strongly correlated atomic systems.
-As a concrete example, we discuss cooling of strongly correlated spin systems~\cite{duan:2003a,porras:2004a,hartmann:2007a}.
-Although some schemes have been proposed to prepare particular ground states~\cite{rabl:2003a,diehl:2008a}, there has hitherto been no genuine idea of energy relaxation applicable to general many-body Hamiltonians whose ground states are unknown.
+As a concrete example, we discuss cooling of strongly correlated spin systems~\cite{duan:2003a,garcia-ripoll:2004a,sim11,porras:2004a,friedenauer:2008a,kim10,bri12,isl13,hartmann:2007a,cho:2008a}.
+Although some schemes have been proposed to prepare particular ground states~\cite{rabl:2003a,popp:2006a,diehl:2008a,verstraete:2009a}, there has hitherto been no genuine idea of energy relaxation applicable to general many-body Hamiltonians whose ground states are unknown.
 Besides the application in quantum simulations, the importance of energy relaxation can also be found in many other contexts.
 For example, it has a potential to provide a more efficient route to reach the ground state for adiabatic quantum computation~\cite{farhi:2001a}.
-Also, recalling that strongly correlated spin systems have entangled ground states, it would provide a general framework for establishing steady-state entanglement, discussed so far from different perspectives~\cite{diehl:2008a}.
-Our scheme is particularly timely amid huge current interests in placing many-body atomic systems inside cavities~\cite{mekhov:2007a} with some real experiments~\cite{brennecke:2007a}.
+Also, recalling that strongly correlated spin systems have entangled ground states, it would provide a general framework for establishing steady-state entanglement, discussed so far from different perspectives~\cite{diehl:2008a, verstraete:2009a}.
+Our scheme is relevant to current interests in placing many-body atomic systems inside cavities~\cite{mekhov:2007a, eckert:2008a,jiang:2008a,brennecke:2007a,colombe:2007a,wol12,bau10,rit13}.